Venizelism: Liberal Party

 Venizelos' liberal party ruled Greece from 1910 until 1916.
-That year, determined to enter World War I on the entente side, Venizelos rebelled against the king and formed a Provisional Government of National Defence in Thessaloniki.
+That year, determined to enter World War I on the Entente side, Venizelos rebelled against the king and formed a Provisional Government of National Defence in Thessaloniki.
 Venizelos regained full control of the country in 1917 and ruled until losing the 1920 elections.
-The strongest support for Venizelism came in the "New Greece" gained after the Balkan Wars of 1912–1913 consisting of Crete, Thrace, Epirus, the North Aegean islands, and Macedonia.
+The strongest support for Venizelism came in the "New Greece" gained after the Balkan Wars of 1912–1913, consisting of Crete, Thrace, Epirus, the North Aegean islands, and Macedonia.
 By contrast, people in "Old Greece" tended to be more much royalist.
 The fact that in 1916 King Constantine I had allowed the Bulgarians to occupy parts of Macedonia and had been willing to contemplate giving up all of recently gained "New Greece" in the north to the Bulgarians to weaken the Venizelist movement cemented the identification of people in northern Greece with Venizelism.
-Refugees from Turkey also tended to be strongly Venizelist, at least until the 1930s and the signing of the Greco-Turkish friendship agreement by Venizelos (1930).
+Greek refugees from Turkey also tended to be firmly Venizelist, at least until the 1930s and the signing of the Greco-Turkish friendship agreement by Venizelos (1930).

 Voters started to favour a balance between Venizelos and Constantine I. This crisis period for Venizelos occurred when Greece experienced a lagging economy, growing political corruption, profiteering by the few, and eight continuous years of mobilization.

 After a crisis period (including two short-lived pro-Venizelist military governments after Nikolaos Plastiras 1922 revolution) the liberals returned to power from 1928 until 1932.
 Venizelists Sophoklis Venizelos and Georgios Papandreou formed the core of the Greek government in exile during the Axis Occupation of Greece (1941–1944), and held power a number of times in the 1950s.

 Centre Union

 Georgios Papandreou created the Centre Union party in 1961, as a coalition of old Venizelists and progressive politicians.
-In 1963 the party was elected and held power until 1965, when its right wing broke ranks in the events known as the Apostasia.
+In 1963 the party was elected and held power until 1965, when its right wing broke ranks in the events known as the Iouliana.
 The current Union of Centrists claims to be the ideological continuation of the old party Centre Union.